axelchalon/axelchalon.github.io/0-book-review/_posts/2023-06-15-sex-talks-vanessa-marin-summary.md

 	* Shame needs secrecy and judgement to thrive.
 (Brené Brown)
 	* Focus on your feelings and needs and on communicating them, rather than mulling about what's going on in your partner's head.
 	* Films mistakenly portray sex as happening organically and very smoothly, while in fact sex most of the time can be quite goofy, awkward or a bit funny.
 You can call it out!
-	* Normalize sex.
+	* <a name="^laugh-about-it"></a>Normalize sex.
 Laugh about it.
 In the end, it's just sex.
 Practice thinking and talking about sex openly and honestly every day to let fears, shame and hang-ups about sex dissolve, and have it be a normal, natural part of life.
 Make it "no big deal".
 		* "There's something truly special that happens when you talk about sex every day.
 The shame and embarrassment slowly peel away, and sex becomes a normal and natural part of your life - as it should be.
 All the things that used to feel so awkward now feel lighter — even downright funny at times."
 "Challenge yourselves to talk about sex on a daily basis."
 * (Difficult) sex talks
-	* Remind yourself of your partner's positive intentions; that you're in the same team and both want to remove obstacles in the way of a great sex life.
+	* <a name="^same-team"></a>Remind yourself of your partner's positive intentions; that you're in the same team and both want to remove obstacles in the way of a great sex life.
 	* If it's difficult talking to your partner, talk to them imagining you're talking to your best friend.
 	* Make physical contact when addressing sensitive topics, e.g. by touching hands
 	* Express yourself clearly, slowly, deliberately.
 Rephrase what your partner has told you and ask them to confirm you've understood them well.
-	* Conflicts and arguments are an opportunity for you and your partner to clear up misunderstandings and understand yourselves and each other more deeply.
+	* <a name="^conflicts-bring-closer"></a>Conflicts and arguments are an opportunity for you and your partner to clear up misunderstandings and understand yourselves and each other more deeply.
 	* Don't dredge up what's resolved.
-	* Aim for understanding how the other person feels, not for agreeing with them.
+	* <a name="^understanding-not-agreeing"></a>Aim for understanding how the other person feels, not for agreeing with them.
 	* "There's little tension because there's nothing to argue about.
 They're each just sharing their truth, in an act of joint vulnerability."
 * Emotional connection
 	* Ask your partner what specific things you do helps them feel connected to you.
 Know how you each like to give and receive love.